-San Francisco Trial Lawyers Association, Trial Advocacy Fellowship Program
+San Francisco Trial Lawyers Association, Summer 2018 Trial Advocacy Fellowship Program

 The San Francisco Trial Lawyers Association (“SFTLA”) Diversity Committee has established a Fellowship Program to introduce a diverse group of law students to the plaintiffs’ bar generally and to the SFTLA specifically.
 The Fellowship Program (the “Program”) will allow selected students to observe the work of trial attorneys as part of a summer-long mentoring program.
 Fellows will gain exposure to the work of trial attorneys by “shadowing” three mentor law firms, each for a three to four week period.
 Fellows will attend depositions, hearings, settlement proceedings, and possibly even trial with their mentors.
 They will also have the opportunity to work on short-duration projects, including a writing assignment

 The Program is open to law students who (1) have completed their second year (or equivalent) of law school; (2) exhibit a diversity of traits and attributes in age, race, gender, sexual orientation, disabilities, ethnicity, religion, socio-economic factors or national origin or demonstrate a commitment to fostering such diversity within the legal community; and (3) demonstrate a strong interest in and/or commitment to representing plaintiffs in civil actions.